MaSe69/dssb/md/20_Python/pandas_10_create.md

     df = pd.DataFrame(myList, columns = colNames)

 Problem is that you end up with the 'services' in the columns, though they should be in the rows.
-This classical problem of transposing a matrix can be easiyl solved in Pandas
+This classical problem of transposing a matrix can be easily solved in Pandas

 >
     df = df.T